john-cd/rust_howto/src/categories/development-tools/documentation/index.md

 {{#include ../../../../deps/tests/rustdoc3.rs}}
 ```

-To add a "run" button on your documentation (allowing its execution in the rust playground{{hi:rust playground}}), use the following attribute:
+To add a "run" button on your documentation (allowing its execution in the rust playground{{hi:Rust playground}}), use the following attribute:

 ```rust
 {{#include ../../../../deps/tests/rustdoc4.rs}}